Plastic Free July 2022: A Step-By-Step Guide

 As you think about your actions this Plastic Free July, we strongly encourage you to start with the “bad” plastics, identifying ways to remove these from your business and home before moving to the more readily recyclable plastics.

 We know there are no truly regenerative materials today, so it is impossible to swap plastic with something “perfect.”
-But the following can help guide your decision-making.
+We also know that reducing single-use virgin plastics - the goal of Plastic Free July - is essential.

 Summary